freedomofpress/dangerzone/README.md

 Copyright (c) 2022-2024 Freedom of the Press Foundation and Dangerzone contributors Copyright (c) 2020-2021 First Look Media

+See also [THIRD_PARTY_NOTICE.md](THIRD_PARTY_NOTICE.md) for more information regarding the third-party software that Dangerzone depends on.

 ## See also

 * [GIJN Toolbox: Cutting-Edge — and Free — Online Investigative Tools You Can Try Right Now](https://gijn.org/stories/cutting-edge-free-online-investigative-tools/)